open-mmlab/mmdetection/docs/en/user_guides/inference.md

 # Inference with existing models

-MMDetection provides hundreds of pretrained detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html).
+MMDetection provides hundreds of pre-trained detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html).
 This note will show how to inference, which means using trained models to detect objects on images.

-In MMDetection, a model is defined by a [configuration file](config.md) and existing model parameters are save in a checkpoint file.
+In MMDetection, a model is defined by a [configuration file](config.md) and existing model parameters are saved in a checkpoint file.

-To start with, we recommend [Faster RCNN](https://github.com/open-mmlab/mmdetection/tree/dev-3.x/configs/faster_rcnn) with this [configuration file](https://github.com/open-mmlab/mmdetection/blob/dev-3.x/configs/faster_rcnn/faster-rcnn_r50_fpn_1x_coco.py) and this [checkpoint file](https://download.openmmlab.com/mmdetection/v2.0/faster_rcnn/faster_rcnn_r50_fpn_1x_coco/faster_rcnn_r50_fpn_1x_coco_20200130-047c8118.pth).
+To start with, we recommend [Faster RCNN](../../../configs/faster_rcnn) with this [configuration file](../../../configs/faster_rcnn/faster-rcnn_r50_fpn_1x_coco.py) and this [checkpoint file](https://download.openmmlab.com/mmdetection/v2.0/faster_rcnn/faster_rcnn_r50_fpn_1x_coco/faster_rcnn_r50_fpn_1x_coco_20200130-047c8118.pth).
 It is recommended to download the checkpoint file to `checkpoints` directory.

 ## High-level APIs for inference

-MMDetection provide high-level Python APIs for inference on images.
+MMDetection provides high-level Python APIs for inference on images.
 Here is an example of building the model and inference on given images or videos.

 ```python
 import cv2